oomph-lib/oomph-lib/README.md

 ### Running the script: example and output

-When you run `oomph_build.py`, it will print messages indicating its progress through the build stages.
-For example, you will see output from the CMake configure stage first.
-This includes messages about detecting compilers, configuring third-party libraries, and generating build files.
+When you run `oomph_build.py`, it will print a few high-level messages indicating its progress through the build stages.
+You can obtain (much) more detailed output by running `oomph_build.py` with the `--verbose` flag.

 If the configuration is successful, you should see a message like

 ```bash
 -- Build files have been written to: .../build